 In electronic music (and physics, in general), resonance occurs when a system’s inherent vibrational (kinetic) energy meets with the vibrational energy of another and small, regular stimulation within this space increases the joint amplitude of their frequency expression together.

-I wrote my first piece of music when I was 4 years old using a melodica my parents had picked up for me while living in Indonesia.
+Morgan wrote his first piece of music while living in Indonesia when he was 4 years old using a melodica his parents had picked up for him.
 The song was a story about giant eagles coming to eat a castle and all the people in it and because of this rather spectacular event, many, many people – fire trucks, police, kings, queens and townsfolk – all gathered to celebrate as the castle was devoured.

 Morgan is also the son of an exiled Indonesian court dancer and free-spirited American writer and ship-builder, having grown up in an oil-financed beach colony on the coast of Borneo.
 He is also the great-grandson of a Dayak headhunting chief from Sarawak and a brutal military general from the plains of the Central United States and perhaps performs and lives as colonized and colonizer in one.

 After being smuggled from Borneo to live in a plantation owner’s house in Hawaii, Morgan continued experiencing the dual-sonic realities of traditional Javanese gamelan music with Western songs from blues, pop, folk and other Americana.
 As English was the main language spoken wherever home was, many of the lyrics for Indonesian songs were lost in his journey Eastward towards Europe.

 Picking up the sound cultures of techno, dub, punk and other club musics, much of Morgan’s practice lies in searching out and harmonizing resonances between these histories.
 It is however, the ineffable shimmer of the gamelan which echoes in his restless search for new harmonies between the many connected enclaves and music(s) he has learned from along the way.